Cylinder set measure: Cylinder set measures on Hilbert spaces

 The canonical Gaussian cylinder set measure on an infinite-dimensional separable Hilbert space $H$ does not correspond to a true measure on $H.$ The proof is quite simple: the ball of radius $r$ (and center 0) has measure at most equal to that of the ball of radius $r$ in an $n$-dimensional Hilbert space, and this tends to 0 as $n$ tends to infinity.
 So the ball of radius $r$ has measure 0; as the Hilbert space is a countable union of such balls it also has measure 0, which is a contradiction.
+(See infinite dimensional Lebesgue measure.)

 An alternative proof that the Gaussian cylinder set measure is not a measure uses the Cameron–Martin theorem and a result on the quasi-invariance of measures.
 If $\gamma^H = \gamma$ really were a measure, then the identity function on $H$ would radonify that measure, thus making $\operatorname{id} : H \to H$ into an abstract Wiener space.
 By the Cameron–Martin theorem, $\gamma$ would then be quasi-invariant under translation by any element of $H,$ which implies that either $H$ is finite-dimensional or that $\gamma$ is the zero measure.
 In either case, we have a contradiction.

 Sazonov's theorem gives conditions under which the push forward of a canonical Gaussian cylinder set measure can be turned into a true measure.